 If the price of high-end hair dryers is causing you grey hairs, ALDI’s got your back with its budget model.
-The German discount supermarket chain is known for having some of the cheapest dupes, even when it comes to appliances, and the simply named Professional Hairdryer is no exception.
-This ALDI hair dryer features three heat settings, two speed settings, and a cool shot button and boost function.
+The German discount supermarket chain is known for having some of the cheapest dupes in its Special Buys, even when it comes to appliances.
+One hair dryer that has previously featured in the seasonal sales is the Professional Hair Dryer for $24.99 RRP*.
+This ALDI hair dryer features three heat settings, two-speed settings, and a cool shot button and boost function.
 It’s also boasted to have 2000W-2400W drying power.
 Plus, it comes with a styling nozzle and diffuser.

-If you’ve scanned through places like Target and found yourself in the hair care section, chances are you’ve spotted a higher end option under the brand name Parlux.
-One of the models is the Parlux Alyon Air Ionizer Tech Hair Dryer, the ‘new power player producing 2250W.
-It also promises to have a 3,000-hour lifespan, allowing you to blow everyone away for quite some time.
-The model has four temperature settings and two speed settings, and includes a cold shot button.
-The Parlux Alyon also comes with a hair catcher system and anti-heating front body for those who want to use the whole body of the hair dryer, just like in the salon!
+Another brand you might come across in the hair care aisle is Parlux.
+This high-end brand offers a fairly long list of hair dryers to choose from, many of which are available in a variety of designs.
+One of the models is the Parlux Alyon Hair Dryer ($325 RRP*), the brand’s ‘new power player’ producing 2250W worth of power to help style your hair.
+Described as lightweight and ergonomic, this model comes with four temperature settings, two-speed settings and a cold shot function.
+The Parlux Alyon additionally boasts a hair catcher system and anti-heating front body for those who want to use the whole body of the hair dryer, just like in the salon!

-Many Parlux hair dryers are made in Italy and include a two-year warranty.
-Some models include:
+Many Parlux hair dryers are said to be made in Italy and usually include a two-year warranty.
+Some hair dryers currently available include:

-For cost, the price of a hair dryer can start from just $10 and reach over $500.
-Our survey shows models in the mid to high-end price range tend to hit the sweet spot for plenty of consumers, with Aussies spending an average of $89 on a new dryer.
-People also seem to be making the most out of their purchase by ditching the hotel’s complementary hair dryer and traveling with their own (31%).
+Prices for hair dryers can start from just $10 and reach over $500.
+Our survey shows models in the mid to high-end price range tend to hit the sweet spot for plenty of consumers, with Aussies spending an average of $93 on a new dryer.
+People also seem to be making the most out of their purchase by ditching the hotel’s complimentary hair dryer and traveling with their own (26%).